Blueprint For Crafting Your First Escape Room.

 - The mythical Feather of Truth is there, along with some scales and the mummy's heart.
 The kids must work out if the heart and feather balance (like in the Egyptian afterlife story).

 - Once the scales balance, the mummy's sarcophagus slides away to reveal a hidden chamber below.

 - Inside, they find the map to a maze that out of the tomb, but they must decode, so they don't get lost inside.

 Write your story points on separate Post-It-Notes.
 Then, arrange them into a flowchart of what happens when.
 Since most escape rooms have a lot going on at once, this will crystallize what's going on.

 Each of these Post-It-Notes is going to become a challenge or puzzle in your escape room.

 Well... ok I'll be honest.
 In reality, you'll change half of this before your game's finished.
 But hey, it's a great start!

-Converting your story map into a series of puzzles is easier said than done.
-The best way I've found to do this is by making your story map more detailed then converting each element into a puzzle.
+Converting your story flow chart into a series of puzzles is surprisingly difficult.
+The best way I've found to do this is to add as much detail as you can now.

-Keep going with it, however, since it will save you heaps of time when it comes to your puzzle design.
+Keep going until you have a clear map in your head since it will save you heaps of time when it comes to your puzzle design.
 It will also save you hours of rework since the whole escape room will flow a lot better.

 Choose a puzzle for each Challenge in your Story map.